Sixstringcal/fmc-buddy/readme.md

 * Run `npm run dev` to spin it up!

 FMCBuddy.com supports:
-*  Adding more branches (better/more usable support coming soon)
+* Adding multiple views/branches
+  * Click + on a view to copy that view/link it.
+  * Highlight then press + to copy a specific part
 * Inverse moves in ()
 * Swapping the view to the inverse at any point/back to the normal
 * comments notated by //
 * Import your own scrambles
 * Support to drag views around.
 * 60 minute countdown timer
+* Minimizing views
-*  Minimizing/maximizing views
+* Marking views as bad/good
+* Option to display inverse

 Things in the pipeline:
 * Auto comments
-*  Marking views as bad/good
 * Input for writing all EOs down that autogenerates branches with those EOs
-*  Linking between views
-*  Option to display inverse
 * Better mobile support (good reason to download Sean's cube keyboard if you haven't already!)
-*  Create a new view from another view

 I'm hoping to make this useful for general practice, so please let me know if you'd like to see a feature!
 Feel free to request it on GitHub/ping me!
 Feel free to contribute as well!